How to choose the best roof lantern for your conservatory

 What’s the difference between roof lanterns and flat rooflights?

 Roof lanterns project upward from the roofline creating architectural features, whilst flat rooflights sit flush with the roof surface.
-Roof lanterns generally provide more light and better aesthetics but require slightly more roof height.
+Roof lanterns generally provide more light and better aesthetics that align with period aesthetics, but require slightly more roof height.

 Will a roof lantern make my conservatory too hot in summer?